Best Dogs for Small Homes With No Yard

 Cavalier King Charles Spaniel

-Cavalier King Charles Spaniels are often a strong fit for smaller homes because they are affectionate, adaptable, and usually easier to settle indoors than many other small breeds.
-They tend to be more focused on being close to their people than on needing a ton of physical space.
+Cavaliers are often one of the safest places to start for smaller homes because they are affectionate, adaptable, and usually easy to settle indoors.
+They tend to be more focused on being close to their people than on needing a lot of physical territory.

 French Bulldog